redhat-developer/devspaces-images/devspaces-traefik/docs/content/observability/tracing/datadog.md

 _Optional, Default=false_

-Enable priority sampling.
+Enables priority sampling.
 When using distributed tracing, this option must be enabled in order to get all the parts of a distributed trace sampled.

 ```yaml tab="File (YAML)"